-Most of the time, this occurs when the leadership team became overly focused on the content of the strategy, and didn’t give enough thought to just how hard it would be to get people onboard.
+Most of the time, this occurs when the leadership team became overly focused on the content of the strategy.
+The team doesn't give enough thought to just how hard it will be to get people onboard.
 The larger the organization, the more of a challenge this becomes.
-We see this the most with ‘new’ CEOs who arrive into their roles full of great intentions and excitement, but who perhaps don’t fully understand the organizational challenges.
-Nothing takes the wind out of their sails more than when people don’t get behind their new ideas.
+We see this the most with 'new' CEOs who arrive into their roles full of great intentions and excitement.
+CEO's who perhaps don't fully understand the organizational challenges.
+Nothing takes the wind out of their sails more than when people don't get behind their new ideas.

-The answer to this problem isn’t easy – often it goes to the root of the culture of the organization.
-But there’s one huge thing you can do to stack the odds in favor of your new strategy – and that’s to take the time to create your strategic engagement plan.
+The answer to this problem isn't easy - often it goes to the root of the culture of the organization.
+But there's one huge thing you can do to stack the odds in favor of your new strategy.
+That's to take the time to create your strategic engagement plan.

 What is a Strategic Engagement Plan?

-Essentially a strategic engagement plan is a document that walks you through a series of steps that start even before you start brainstorming ideas for your new strategy.
-It also outlines clearly what you will do and when to maximize the chances of your new strategy being embraced by the organization.
+A strategic engagement plan walks you through a series of steps that start before you begin brainstorming ideas for your strategy.
+It also outlines clearly what you will do and when.
+This will allow you to maximize the chances of your new strategy being embraced by the organization.
 There are 5 key sections to a strategic engagement plan:

 - Cascading Strategy

 - Celebrating Success